enirevlow/bw-api-docs/docs/Garment-Creation/Arrange-Shape.md

 <!--END_DOCUSAURUS_CODE_TABS-->
 <br/>

+### Result
+New cluster id.<br>
+Note: Creating a cluster without any shape doesn't do anything. <br/>

 ## Adding shape to a cluster
-Creating a cluster without any shape doesn't do anything. <br/>
-The code snippet below shows how to add an existing shape to an existing cluster.
 A cluster may have more than one shape associated with it.

+### Code Snippet

 <!--DOCUSAURUS_CODE_TABS-->

 <!--Python-->